Disease initiation

 Research

-My research addresses two linked questions: why pathology begins in particular brain regions, and how it progresses through the brain over time.
+My research addresses questions such as why some brain regions are more vulnerable to disease than others and how disease progresses throughout the brain.
 I use dynamical systems, network science, Bayesian inference, and multimodal data to connect biological mechanisms with clinical and experimental observations.

 Current work focuses on activity-driven initiation of tau pathology in Alzheimer's disease, molecular and cellular vulnerability in prion-like alpha-synuclein propagation, and whole-brain models that bridge neuronal dynamics with disease progression.